Tromsø: Sports

 Tromsø is the home of many football clubs, of which the three most prominent are Tromsø IL, which plays in the Norwegian Premier League and is the world's northernmost Premier League football team, I.F.
 Fløya in the Norwegian First Division (women), and Tromsdalen U.I.L., playing in the Adeccoliga.
 Tromsø Midnight Sun Marathon is arranged every year in June and recently also a Polar Night Halfmarathon in January.
 The city is home to many clubs in the top division in various sports.
 Most notably basketball-outfit Tromsø Storm in the BLNO, BK Tromsø in the top volleyball league for men, and Tromsø Volley in the top volleyball league for women.
 The oldest sports club in Tromsø is Tromsø Turnforening, a gymnastics club founded in 1862, that also was the cradle of the before mentioned football club Tromsø IL.

 Tromsø was selected by the Norwegian National Olympic Committee as Norway's candidate for the 2018 Winter Olympics.
 This would have made Tromsø the first city north of the Arctic Circle to host the games.
 There were plans to use ships as the media village.
 In October 2008 the NOC suspended Tromsø's bid, citing excessive costs.
 From the southern to the northern tip of the island Tromsøya, there is a floodlit cross-country ski track.
 A ski jump is also situated on the island, close to the university.
-As of the spring in 2010, the city's first ice hockey arena has been open and is home to Tromsø Hockey, which plays in the Swedish Ice Hockey Association's League 3.
+As of the spring of 2010, the city's first ice hockey arena has been open and is home to Tromsø Hockey, which plays in the Swedish Ice Hockey Association's League 3.
 Tromsø is also home to the most northern tennis club in Norway.